boylebryce/chat-thing/README.md

 ## Problem

 People want to communicate with each other since they are not able to see each other in person due to work or other reasons.
-Other people want to make new friends using chat rooms.
+Other people simply want to make new friends.The best way to communicate and make friends is through a chat application that allows them to interact with many people or just one person directly.

 ### Our Goal
 To build a free, easy and private chat room application that allows people to communicate with one another or a group of people.
 Be allow to have multiple chat rooms running in the same server.